sigma512/node-video/node-video.md

 <!--
 name: node-video
 version : 0.0.1
-title : "Node.js with Express.js"
+title : "Node.js Video Overview Blitz"
-description: "This is an introduction to Node.js using the latest updates to the Express.js framework." homepage : "http://www.learncode.academy" author : "LearnCode.academy" license : "Standard Youtube License" freshnessDate : 2015-01-01
+description: "This module provides two video introductions to Node.js.
+The first video is a general overview, and the other is a fast paced walkthrough of how Node.js works with the latest updates to the Express.js framework.
+After just 30 minutes of  viewing time (at 1x speed), your mind will be blown with the power and possibilities of Node.js. " homepage : "http://www.learncode.academy" author : "LearnCode.academy" license : "Standard Youtube License" freshnessDate : 2015-06-17
 -->

 <!-- @section -->